 Living in Berlin, you can not only get free furniture or free bank accounts but also free advice.
-Be it about renting, welfare, German language or where to go out, here comes a list of various sources – Number 2 helped me a lot.
+Be it about renting, job seeking, healthcare, social welfare German language – here comes a list of various sources.

 It’s the sibling of Free Your Suff Berlin, just for getting info and advice.
 With currently more than 13,000 members, you get quickly get answers on any issue, at all daytimes.
 It’s BTW also the place where I got many recommendations for The Cheap Pizza Map of Berlin.

 This one really helped a lot in the past: If you have problems with your landlord, unsure what you can do against the rent increase etc., seek free advice here.
 Keep in mind that they speak German, so bring a German speaker if necessary.